mahmouddwidar/Front-End-Projects/README.md

 # Front-End-Projects

-This repository features a blend of front-end projects alongside contributions from NTI Web Design Level 1.
+This repository features a blend of front-end projects alongside contributions from NTI Web Design Level 1 and Freelancing Projects.

 ## Navigate Projects
 - [Blue Bonk Website](#blue-bonk-website)